vasily-tokarev/svg-to-react/README.md

 4. Import the icon in your React project.

 SVG size is set to match 1em (16px) by default.
 E.g. 32x32 document will output 2em SVG.
+Fill and stroke colors are changed to `currentColor` during the process to allow CSS styling.